cryptosmartatm/token/README.md

 # CryptoSmartATM erc-20

-Erc-20 utility & Dividend token used in the cryptosmart ATM network.
+A decentralised Erc-20 utility token used in the cryptosmart ATM network.